by Martin Maenza

 “No doubt,” Dawn continued.
 “He specifically had come to USF to talk with Professor Szackas, who is also of Modoran descent.
 As it turns out, Szackas has been doing some research in the area of nucleo-sonics and has developed some kind of armor prototype that works on those very principles.
 Sonar sounded very interested in the armor for possible military use for the country of Modora.”

 “Like, where is Modora, anyway?”
 Charley asked.
-“I don’t, like, think I’ve ever heard of it before today.”
+“I don’t think I’ve ever heard of it before today.”

 Arisia chimed in.
 “Green Lantern once told me that most of the press coverage pertaining to Modora over the years has been due to Sonar’s actions.
 He seems very full of national pride, and his criminal actions are usually linked to that.”